Twyford Brook: Route

 The river heads generally westwards, meandering across land which is just below the 130 ft contour for most of its length.
 Occasional drains join it from time to time, and just before it reaches Callin's Bridge, it is joined by a drain that collects water from Beenham's Heath, and after crossing the heath, from a drain that runs along the foot of the motorway embankment.
 The course then meanders to the north to pass under Crockford's Bridge, and then to the east to reach Sill Bridge.
 This is an early 18th century humpback bridge with three semi-circular arches and is grade II listed.
 Next, it makes a larger deviation to the north, where it is crossed by three tracks, Mire Lane, another unnamed track and Garthing Lane at Garthinglane Bridge.
 It runs around the northern and western edge of a large tract of land called Ruscombe Lake, the area that used to flood and caused The Cut to be built.
 The lake was famous for fishing, prior to it being drained around 1820, but claims that it formerly covered an area of 3000 acre appear to be exaggerated, in view of the geography, and 100 acre seems more likely.
-It was somewhat seasonal in nature, expanding to its maxiumum size in winter, and drying out to a large extent in summer.
+It was somewhat seasonal in nature, expanding to its maximum size in winter, and drying out to a large extent in summer.
 As it makes a horseshoe turn to run along the northern edge of Stanlake Park, the river is joined by another drain which carries water from an extensive area to the south and east.
 Nearby is another moat, this time completely enclosing an area, in the centre of which is a fishpond, believed to be contemporary with the moat.
 The pond retains water all year, but the moat is only filled with water seasonally.
 It is at the western end of Botany Bay copse.

 Stanlake Park is a large country house dating from the 16th century, to which alterations were made in the 18th and subsequent centuries.
 It is grade II listed, as is the adjacent stable block, which was converted from a 16th-century timber-framed barn in the 18th century.
 Its east front includes a clock dating from 1681.
 To the west of the house, the river passes under the B3018 road at Stanlake Bridge, and then curves around the edge of modern housing that forms part of Twyford.
 Two more drains join from the south before it passes under the A321 Hurst Road, and turns to the north, to run parallel to the River Loddon as it crosses the 115 ft contour.
 It is crossed by the Great Western Main Line railway just to the west of Twyford railway station, and the branch line from Twyford for Henley-on-Thames crosses it twice.
 There are two culverts on the final section, which have allowed housing on Weavers Way to be built over it, and then it enters the Loddon just below the site of Twyford flour mill.